-GCWW tested for Cryptosporidiu (Crypto) in the Ohio River surface water and it was found in 1 of 12 samples during 2021.
-GCWW has all tested for Crypto in treated waters a has never detected it.
-The organism found in surface waters and com from animal and human wastes wh enter the watershed.
-Crypto is eliminated by an effective combina including sedimentation, filtration, a disinfection.
+GCWW tested for Cryptosporidium (Crypto) in the Ohio River surface water and it was found in 1 of 4 samples collected during 2023.
+GCWW has also tested for Crypto in treated waters and has never detected it.
+The organism is found in surface waters and comes from animal and human wastes which enter the watershed.
+Crypto is eliminated by an effective combination including sedimentation, filtration, and disinfection.